-Is this the first moon found outside our solar system?
+First suspected 'exomoon' discovered 8,000 light-years away

 For the first time, astronomers have discovered what could be an exomoon, a moon outside our solar system.
-The exomoon was found around the gas giant exoplanet Kepler-1625b, which orbits a star 8,000 light-years from Earth.
+The so-called exomoon, which is estimated to be the size of Neptune, was found in orbit around a gigantic gas planet 8,000 light-years from Earth.

 Although moons are common in our solar system, which has nearly 200 natural satellites, the long search for interstellar moons has been an empty one.
 Astronomers have had success locating exoplanets around stars outside our solar system, but exomoons are harder to pinpoint because of their smaller size.